daob/Measurement-error-models/chapter1.md

 	*  BMI : Body mass index (recode of ESS variables HEIGHT and WEIGHT)
 	*  health_problems : Number of health problems (recode of ESS variables HLTHPRxx)

-See the link above for the full questionnaire, and the [//www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf](ESS "variables and questions" Appendix) for a full list of variables and their names and possible values.
+See the link above for the full questionnaire, and the ESS "variables and questions" Appendix [http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf] for a full list of variables and their names and possible values.

 *** =instructions